-A non-refundable acceptance fee is payable immediately a pupil accepts the offer of a place in the School, and on return of the official Contract.
-This is calculated as 10% of the annual fee.
+A non-refundable acceptance fee is payable immediately a pupil accepts the offer of a place in the School.
+This is calculated as 10% of the annual tuition fee.
 Boarders include the boarding fee in this calculation.

 Non-resident’s deposit: Two terms’ fees in advance.
 This also applies to local parents paying in foreign currency.
 The problems experienced with rigid Exchange Control regulations necessitates a deposit of two terms’ fees (in addition to the usual acceptance fee) being lodged with the school before a pupil who is resident of a country outside of the borders of South Africa may be admitted to the School.
 There is an annual charge of R 2 500 per pupil payable by all pupils resident of countries outside the borders of South Africa to cover additional administration and academic costs.

 The General Purpose Levy covers Personal Accident insurance, IEB Examination costs and House funds (Grades 8 to 12).
 It also includes expenses such as limited textbooks, computer laboratory and library usage, limited stationery in the Preparatory School, limited printing and photocopying, Epworth diary and Names and Faces in the High School, the School magazine, transport to and from local league sporting events, and most compulsory school outings within Pietermaritzburg.